 - Devastating frosts in 2021 has decimated vineyards across Europe – 2020 supply could be factored into 2021 losses

-- Critics scores are being published now
+- Critics scores have being published

-- A small, fast-paced campaign expected with releases anticipated late May – June
+- A small, fast-paced campaign

 - Bordeaux is on the rise; regional demand, market share, and prices increasing.

-Bordeaux En Primeur 2020: What’s happened so far?
+Bordeaux En Primeur 2020: What happened?

 Historically, during the En Primeur Tasting Week wine critics, merchants, and wine enthusiasts from around the world are hosted by the chateaux and the Union des Grand Crus de Bordeaux (UGCB) to taste the produce of the vintage.
 Following the tastings, the fine wine critics publish their quality scores on each wine, rating them on a 100 point score, or on a 20-point score.
 These scores provide the market with a qualitative guide to the new Bordeaux vintage and influence the chateaux’ pricing strategy.